bogdanim36/project-manager/README.md

  - create components to generate list for desktop and mobile devices, edit entity form - work in progress.

  <h2>Installing and run project</h2>
-<br>  1. clone this repository
+<br>  01.
+Clone this repository.
-<br>  2. run npm install in project folder, src/client and src/server folders.
-<br>  3. create database with db-scripts/init-db.sql
+<br>  02.
+Create database with db-scripts/init-db.sql.
-<br>  4. create tables with db-scripts/create-tables.sql
+<br>  04.
+Create tables with db-scripts/create-tables.sql
+<br>  05.
+Change extends in root tslint.json to you general tslint.json file, or delete extend.
+<br>  06.
+Change server port in src/server/src/ConfigApi.ts and in src/client/proxy.conf.json to the desired one.
+<br>  07.
+Change angular dev server port in src/client/angular.json, serve.port to the desired one.
-<br>  5. run npm server:build-dev.
+<br>  08.
+Run npm server:build-dev.
 This will create dist/server.js
-<br>  6. run npm server:start-dev.
+<br>  09.
+Run npm server:start-dev.
 This will start nodeJs api server.
-<br>  7. run npm client:start.
+<br>  10.
+Run npm client:start.
 This will run ng serve with proxy config (src/client/proxy.conf.json).
-<br>  8.
+<br>  11.
 View app on http://localhost:4201
-<br>  9.
+<br>  12.
 For production build run gulp build-prod.
 This will ruin build for client and server side and copy source files in dist folder